-Mouse Cursor Disappeared/Missing On Windows 10.
-How To Easily Fix It?
+Mouse Cursor Disappeared/Missing on Windows 10.
+How to Fix It?

-NOTE: In this guide we are going to show you how to navigate through your Windows operating system using only your keyboard.
-To exit opened applications or windows use the Alt + F4 combination.
+Note: This guide will show you how to navigate your Windows operating system using only your keyboard.
+To exit opened applications or windows, use the Alt + F4 combination.

 Table of Contents: